ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/createGREP11Contract.md

 Then, you could imagine the following scenario taking place:

 1. application owner can encrypt their piece of the contract such that it can only be decrypted within the HPVS 2.1.3 runtime
-2. application owner passes the contract to the _systems administrator_
+2. application owner passes their encrypted piece of the contract to the _systems administrator_
 3. the _systems administrator_ encrypts their own section
 4. the _systems administrator_ combines the two sections and signs the resultant contract so that it can be verified by the HPVS 2.1.3 runtime.